sauveerk/projects/README.md

 ## Applications & DevOps

-- **Static Serverless Website** - Static websites can be deployed using AWS S3 buckets and Cloudfront (optional).
+- **Static Serverless Website** - Static websites can be deployed using AWS S3 buckets and CloudFront (optional).

-  **Note-** In fact, serverless dynamic websites can also be deployed where S3 holds the static front end and API Gateway and Lambda functions provide dynamic backend.
-I will do a different project to showcase it.
+  **Note-** In fact, serverless dynamic websites can also be deployed where S3 holds the front end and API Gateway and Lambda functions provide dynamic backend.
+Javscript calls backend here.

    https://github.com/sauveerk/projects/blob/main/Cloudfront-S3-Resume.md

-- **Lamdba, S3, DynamoDB** - Along with API Gateway (entrypoint) and Cognito (authorization) these three services are building blocks of serverless applications in AWS.
-This project though is an example of event driven serverlss architecture.
+- **Lambda, S3, DynamoDB** - Along with API Gateway (entrypoint) and Cognito (authorization), these three services are building blocks of serverless applications in AWS.
+Though, this project is an example of event driven serverless architecture.

   https://github.com/sauveerk/projects/blob/main/Lambda-S3-Upload-DynamoDB-Inventory.md

 - **Kubernetes Deployment** - Deploying to an EKS cluster using DevOps and GitOps methods.
 Explaining difference between DevOps and GitOps methods.